 After the funeral mass, the mourners follow the casket to the cemetery.
 While visiting the grave, the priest offers prayers.
 The mourners will repeat the Lord’s Prayer after the priest’s blessing.

-Conclusion About What To Expect At A Catholic Funeral?
+Conclusion On What To Expect At A Catholic Funeral

 It’s natural to be anxious about anything new, especially when it involves the loss of someone close to you, and attending a Catholic funeral is no exception.
 It is our job to comfort and guide mourners during this difficult time.

-Frequently Asked Questions About What To Expect At A Funeral?
+Frequently Asked Questions On What To Expect At A Catholic Funeral

 What Do You Wear To A Catholic Funeral?